GEO4280 – Seismic Signal Processing and Imaging

 Schedule, syllabus and examination date

 This course provides an introduction to basic signal theory and seismic data processing, combined with practical exercises on computer.
-The topics are central to those planning to work as geologists/geophysicists within the petroleum industry.
+The topics are central to those planning to work as geologists/geophysicists within the petroleum industry as well as those planning to work with near-surface geophysics applications (engineering and environmental problems) and mineral exploration.

 After completion of the course: